-- 1. Provide 1.0 FTE (40 hours/week) of intensive case management services including outreach, screening, and personal service planning. - 2.
-Maintain a caseload of at least 15 homeless, dually diagnosed clients. - 3.
-Strive to enroll at least 30 clients per year. - 4.
-Participate in weekly SHP (Supportive Housing Program) case conferencing, if possible. - 5.
+- 4. Participate in weekly SHP (Supportive Housing Program) case conferencing, if possible. - 5.
 Meet regularly with treatment providers for AT HOME case conferencing. - 6.
 Orient clients to the AT HOME program on a one-to-one basis. - 7.
-Conduct a comprehensive assessment of clients' needs for "activities of daily living." - 8.
-Work with clients and treatment providers to develop client-centered Personal Service Plans to include: - a.
+Conduct a comprehensive assessment of clients' basic needs. - 8.
+Work with clients and treatment providers to develop client-centered Personal Service Plans that expand basic case management to include: - a.
 Supportive services and referrals for such - b.
 Monitoring - c.
 Linkages and brokered assistance - d.
 Direct service (e.g. transportation) - e.
 Attention to cultural, linguistic, and age-appropriate approaches - f.
-Integrated individualized "wraparound" services - 9.
-Advocate for, follow up, and monitor services extended through other providers to assure needed services are addressed, e.g. housing and financial support, primary health and dental care, long-term benefits programs, and vocational training and employment.
+Integrated individualized "wraparound" services - Advocate for, follow up, and monitor services extended through other providers to assure needed services are addressed, e.g. housing and support, primary health and dental care, long-term benefits programs, and vocational training and employment. - 10.
+Take steps to reduce de-compensation and subsequent crisis situations through the provision of the above-named services and/or referral to an appropriate resource. - 11.
+Maintain an atmosphere of collaboration and relationship building to motivate the clients' continued participation. - 12.
+Collect and report required performance measures, such as the GPRA (Government Performance and Results Act), SOCRATES 8 (Stages of Change Readiness and Treatment Eagerness Scale), Duke Health Profile, and Client Satisfaction Surveys. - 13.
+Submit a weekly Enrollment Report to AT HOME Program Coordinator. - 14.
+Conduct outreach within appropriate populations in the community to maintain a waiting list of potential clients. - 15.
+Consult with treatment providers at case conferencing to make discharge decisions. - 16.
+Maintain a file for each client documenting all client activities and outcomes including a Personal Service Plan, results from assessments, and progress notes.